How to open PCAP files in Ostinato on EVE-NG, GNS3 and CML

 ifconfig eth0to make sure it gets an IP address via DHCP

-tc on the Ostinato VM does not have a password and ssh/scp don’t play nice with blank passwords.
+tc, it doesn’t have a password assigned and ssh/scp don’t play nice with blank passwords.
 Therefore -

 - Assign a password to user